sdruskat/arxiv-publication-metadata/README.md

-Snakemake workflow to extract metadata from ArXiv OAI-PMH XML harvested with [`metha`](https://github.com/miku/metha), and write it to a JSON lookup table for better accessibility.
+Snakemake workflow to extract metadata from ArXiv OAI-PMH XML harvested with [`metha`](https://github.com/miku/metha), and write it to JSON lookup tables for better accessibility.

 ## Documentation